 Analyze IP and detect VPNs on your website.

 Implement rate limits on the number of requests.
 For example, limit the number of requests per phone number/IP address over a set period on your website.

 Set a limit to your monthly credit amount as outlined above.

-Fraud is a sad fact of life, and criminals are always looking for new ways to exploit innovative technologies.
+Fraud is a sad fact, and criminals continually look for new ways to exploit innovative technologies.
 If you want to know what CM.com does to protect against security breaches, visit our Trust Center.

-We hope this short blog will have given you a better idea about the fraud risks in conversational commerce, and what you can do to mitigate them.
-If you believe your account could have been compromised or suspect any other type of malfeasance, please get in touch.
+We hope this short blog will give you a better idea about the fraud risks in conversational commerce and what you can do to mitigate them.
+If you believe your account could have been compromised or suspect any other misconduct, please get in touch.